 August 10 – September 29, 2017

-The DREAM Act (Development, Relief, and Education for Alien Minors) was a bipartisan legislation first introduced in the Congress in 2001, reintroduced several times, though never passing formally into law.
-This bill aimed to create a pathway to citizenship for undocumented children who grew up in the United States, (a multi-phase process that would have granted conditional residency and expanded access to higher education, and, upon meeting further qualifications, a pathway to permanent residency.)
-Since 2012, the Deferred Action for Childhood Arrivals (DACA) program has provided a two-year renewable reprieve from deportation and eligibility for work authorization to more than 750,000 unauthorized immigrants brought to the United States as children, a group that has come to be known as the Dreamers.
+The DREAM Act is a bipartisan legislation first introduced in the Congress in 2001.
+Known formally as Development, Relief, and Education for Alien Minors, it has since been reintroduced several times, but has failed to pass.
+This bill aimed to create a pathway to citizenship for undocumented children who grew up in the United States, (a multi-phase process for undocumented immigrants that would have granted conditional residency and, upon meeting further qualifications, permanent residency.